anthonysingiser/KanyeBibleProject/README.md

-I wanted to make a website that would provide a random Kanye West quote from an API and then use that quote to generate a random passage from the bible.
+Website fetches a random Kanye West quote from api.kanye.rest and then uses that quote to fetch a random passage from the bible.